 I moved towards a different creative route in 2000, setting up and designing a website, for a professional singing friend, a site which I maintained for ten years.
 This also led me to run her official International Fan Club, producing and editing three 16-page full colour magazines every year.

-In 2010 the burning desire to write and get a complete novel down on paper was the turning point for me.
+The burning desire to write and get a complete novel down on paper was a turning point for me.
 With the realisation that I had no spare time to write, I decided to give up the involvement in my friends business interests and concentrate on my own writing ambition alongside my full-time day job.

-Whenever I can I love to lose myself amongst the bookshelves in Waterstones in the UK, and I used to enjoy Barnes and Noble in the USA.
-I love the rare to find small independent book shops.
-To me they are like an Aladdin's cave of books.
-I can spend hours in a book shop, where all sense of time escapes me.
-The Kindle, Nook, and other e-readers all serve a purpose (I own a Nook myself), but for me there is nothing quite like picking up a printed paper book.
+Whenever I can I love to lose myself amongst the bookshelves in Waterstones in the UK, and have enjoyed many hours browsing in Barnes and Noble in the USA, easily losing all sense of time.
+I love the 'rare to find' small independent book shops.
+For me they are like an Aladdin's cave of books.
+The Kindle and other e-readers all serve a purpose (I own both the Kindle and Nook myself), but for me there is nothing quite like picking up a brand new printed paper book.
 I am constantly adding to my own personal library of favourites.
-Strange though it may sound, I have always loved the smell of new-book print!

-Although I read all sorts of books the genre I most enjoy is crime/mystery/thrillers, which has inevitably influenced me in finding my own writing voice.
-I am now on the long road of writing my first novel, a psychological thriller, set in the USA (Missouri), called First Friday.
+Although I read all kinds of books the genre I most enjoy is crime/mystery/ thrillers, which has inevitably influenced me in finding my own writing voice.
+I am now, at long last, on the road to writing my first novel, a thriller, set in Missouri, in the USA, called The Sepia Man.